Welcome to SP! -

 Shooting Range:

 There is a shooting range near the Usery mountain recreation area.
-It is no longer within the Recreation Area and is managed seperately by the Arizona Game & Fish Department.
+It is no longer within the Recreation Area and is managed separately by the Arizona Game & Fish Department.
 You can hear the gun shots all the way up to the top of Pass Mountain.